m1guelperez/jupylab_cli/src/pipeline_analyzer/jn_analyzer/resources/training_data/README.md

-All Notebooks are from the KgTorrent [dataset](https://zenodo.org/records/4468523).
-The 1067 Notebooks in were explicitly removed from the selection of Notebooks for the Evaluation dataset.
-The reason for that is, that we picked around 120 Notebooks for training from these 1067 Notebooks.
-But because of several shuffling and pre-processing steps it is not 100% clear to which Notebook the code cells we used for training belonged to.
-Thus, to be sure, we disqualified these Notebooks to be used for evaluation.
+The `sample_of_notebooks` folder contains the sample of 1000 notebooks that we picked and where we then randomly selected code cells to train the models.

-In the training folder are all necesarry code cells in a JSON file to retrain the models from scratch.
+In the `training` folder are the json files that contain the code cells used for training as well as the csv files.